benjaminmoon/benjaminmoon.github.io/_palaeomap/02-gplates-web-service.md

     walk(source)
 ```

-**NB not all of the chunks should be run on Binder as some of the code will take a long time or fail to execute.**
+Not all of the chunks should be run on Binder as some of the code will take a long time or fail to execute.
+{: .notice--warning}

 ### Downloading from GWS